Skip to main content

 Pexels/Philip Warp

-Repeat after me.
+The best fake tan for weddings gives you a natural, glowing finish that looks flawless in photos and in person, but repeat after us.
 The only safe tan is a fake tan.
-So rather than spending hours in the sun to achieve that coveted golden glow for your wedding day, seek out a bronzed look from a bottle for your wedding spray tan
+So rather than spending hours in the sun to achieve that coveted golden glow for your wedding day, seek out a bronzed look from a bottle for your wedding tan.

-If you’re a tanning novice, your best bet is to book in for a pre-wedding spray tan, for a flawless, all-over bridal tan that gives you a glow that suggests you’ve spent two weeks on the beach before you’ve even booked your honeymoon plane tickets.
+Wondering whether to book a spray tan or try self-tanning before your wedding?
+Let us help!
+If you’re a tanning novice, your best bet is to book in for a pre-wedding spray tan.
+It'll give you a flawless, all-over bridal tan that gives you a glow that suggests you’ve spent two weeks on the beach before you’ve even booked your honeymoon plane tickets.

 If you’re a seasoned self-tanner and know how to create a streak-free, natural-looking tan, free from patches and missed-out areas, there’s no reason not to do your own self-tan for your wedding.